aaamini/quickml/README.md

 most common algorithms on it.
-Ideally, once fully functional, it should handle any *raw* dataset, automatically cleaning it up, recoding factors, filtering problematic features, imputing missing values, doing some basic hyperparameter tuning, etc. and run and report the tests on it.
-By comparing the performance of multiple methods on the same task, it will give you an idea of the limits of performance achievable on the given dataset.
+Ideally, once fully functional, it should handle any *raw* dataset, automatically cleaning it up, recoding factors, filtering problematic features, imputing missing values, doing some basic hyperparameter tuning, etc. By comparing the performance of multiple methods on the same task, it will give you an idea of the limits of performance achievable on the given dataset.
 In other words, it tells you how hard of classification task it is.